ubc/ipeer-b2/README.md

     cd ipeer-b2
     ant

-Follow the screen and answer a few questions,e.g. the path of your Blackboard SDK.
-This will generate a jar file.
+Follow the screen and answer a few questions,e.g. the deployment address.
+This will generate a war file.
 Upload it to Blackboard Learn.

+To run the tests:

+    ant test

+This will run unit test and integration tests.
+For integration test, you will need to have a Blackboard instance running on http://bblvm.dev (can be changed in functionalTestContext.xml) and iPeer instance running on http://ipeer.dev (can be changed in defaultSettings.properties)